 We pay electronically through direct bank deposit at the end of the month.
 This eliminates the need for us to hold a "reserve" on your funds, and provides you the convenience of receiving your monies at the beginning of each month.

 Foreigners with EIN / ITIN - You must have a US bank account to get paid.
 We do not mail checks.

 Foreigners without EIN / ITIN - You will need to obtain an EIN or ITIN in order to avoid FIRPTA withholding.
 We can refer you to a professional to help with that.
 You must also have a US bank account to get paid.

 No. Since we pay owners at the end of each month, we will simply deduct the cost of smaller repairs from the rent.
-50% up-front deposit is required on larger items or rehabs.
+50% up-front deposit may be required on larger jobs.

 No. This creates too many problems with tracking, tenant confusion, and liability.
+We are a property management company, not a maintenance coordination service.
 As a licensed property management team, we have an effective system in place and we are happy to help.
 However, we do not make exceptions to the rules, and this is one of those rules.